robhagemans/basicode/README.rst

-`The Best of BASICODE 3`_           Tape        BASICODE-2          Dutch `The Best of BASICODE 4`_           Tape        BASICODE-2          Dutch `The Best of BASICODE 5`_           CD          BASICODE-2          Dutch `BASICODE-3 Verzamelcassette 1`_    Tape        BASICODE-3          Dutch `BASICODE-3 Verzamelcassette 2`_    Tape        BASICODE-3          Dutch
+`The Best of BASICODE 3`_           Tape        BASICODE-2          Dutch `The Best of BASICODE 4`_           Tape        BASICODE-2          Dutch `The Best of BASICODE 5`_           CD          BASICODE-2          Dutch `The Best of BASICODE 6`_           Diskette    BASICODE-2          Dutch `The Best of BASICODE 7`_           Diskettes   Text only           Dutch `BASICODE-3 Verzamelcassette 1`_    Tape        BASICODE-3          Dutch `BASICODE-3 Verzamelcassette 2`_    Tape        BASICODE-3          Dutch `BASICODE-3 Verzamelcassette 3`_    Tape        BASICODE-3          Dutch
+`BASICODE-3 Verzamelcassette 4`_    Tape        BASICODE-3          Dutch
-`BASICODE-3 Verzamelcassette 3`_    Tape        BASICODE-3          Dutch
+`BASICODE-3 Verzamelcassette 5`_    Tape        BASICODE-3          Dutch
 ==================================  ==========  ==================  ==================

 .. _BASICODE-2A: Basicode-2a/